viktor-ferenczi/se-sections/README.md

 The sections have thumbnails generated from a screenshot taken when the section is saved.
 Position your character to have a good view before saving the section, if possible.
-If not, then you can make a new screenshot in the blueprints dialog.
+If not, then you can make a new screenshot in the Blueprints dialog.
 ![Blueprints dialog](doc/BlueprintsDialog.png "Blueprints dialog")
 ![Section thumbnail](doc/SectionThumbnail.png "Section thumbnail")